sebjulliand/speaker/README.md

-# speaker
+# Seb's speaking!
-All the resources used during my speaker sessions
+Find here all the resources used during my speaker sessions 📚